USHL cancels remainder of season

 Tom Garrity hoped the United States Hockey League could eventually resume its season after suspending operations last week due to concerns over the coronavirus pandemic.

-This morning, the 16-team league that includes the Dubuque Fighting Saints officially canceled the remainder of the regular season, as well as the Clark Cup Playoffs.
+On Wednesday, the 16-team league that includes the Dubuque Fighting Saints officially cancelled the remainder of the regular season, as well as the Clark Cup Playoffs.

 “This decision was not an easy one to make, but was a necessity in order to keep our athletes, staffs and fans in all 16 of our communities safe amid this international health risk,” Garrity, the USHL president and commissioner since 2018, said in a statement.
 “While we believe our product is the best junior hockey that fans can view, we also understand the health of our athletes, employees, fans and communities is more important during this time.”